Cardinal tetra

 The cardinal tetra (Paracheirodon axelrodi) is a species of freshwater fish of the family Acestrorhamphidae, the American characins, of order Characiformes.
 It is native to the upper Orinoco and Negro Rivers in South America.
 Growing to about 3 cm in total length, the cardinal tetra has the striking iridescent blue line characteristic of the genus Paracheirodon laterally bisecting the fish, with the body below this line being vivid red in color, hence the name "cardinal tetra".
 The cardinal tetra's appearance is similar to that of the closely related neon tetra, with which it is often confused; the neon's red coloration extends only about halfway to the nose, and the neon's blue stripe is a less vibrant blue.

-The cardinal tetra is a very popular aquarium fish, but is less widespread than the neon tetra because until recently, it was difficult to breed in captivity.
+The cardinal tetra is a popular aquarium fish, but is less widespread than the neon tetra because until recently, it was difficult to breed in captivity.
 However, many breeders are now producing the fish; in most cases, one can determine if the cardinal tetra is bred or wild-caught due to damaged fins on wild-caught specimens.
-Some ichthyologists believe fishkeepers should continue to support the sustainable cardinal fishery of the Amazon Basin, since thousands of people are employed in the region to capture fish for the aquarium trade.
+Some ichthyologists believe fishkeepers should continue to support the sustainable cardinal fishery of the Amazon Basin, since thousands of people work in the region to capture fish for the aquarium trade.
 If those fishermen lost their livelihoods catching cardinals and other tropical fish, they might turn their attention to engaging in deforestation.

 Taxonomy

 American ichthyologist Leonard Peter Schultz described the cardinal tetra in 1956 as Cheirodon axelrodi.
-The specific epithet honors ichthyologist Herbert R. Axelrod.
+The specific epithet honors fishkeeping book publisher Herbert R. Axelrod.
 Hyphessobrycon cardinalis is an obsolete synonym.
 The fish's common name, cardinal tetra, refers to the brilliant red coloration, reminiscent of a cardinal's robes.
 P. axelrodi is also often called the red neon tetra.

 The species exists in a number of different color forms or phenotypes.
 A "gold" and "silver-blonde" form exists in the Rio Negro drainage that has less blue in the longitudinal stripe.
 The normal form from the Rio Negro drainage has a blue stripe, which extends to the adipose fin, while the Orinoco drainage phenotype has a stripe that stops posterior to the adipose.
 The Orinoco phenotype may represent a subspecies of P. axelrodi.